 I would recommend getting this as soon as possible.
 When we first started looking at homes, we found a home and wanted to put an offer in right away due to the competitive market.
 Luckily our lender was able to turn our prequalification letter around quickly (cheers for good lenders!).

 Your lender is going to want to review A LOT of documents before handing over that letter.
 Your lender will send you a list of what documents they need.
 But typically they will ask for tax returns, bank statements, pay stubs, investment account statements, etc.

 EXPERT TIP: Remember that your lender will want ALL pages of those documents even if it’s a blank page.
 If the lender sees “page 5 of 6” they will definitely want to know where page 6 is if you bring only 1-5.

 5. Find a Realtor.

-EXPERT TIP: One of the best ways to find a Realtor is asking your friends, even if your friend purchased in a different city.
+EXPERT TIP: One of the best ways to find a Realtor is to ask your friends, even if your friend purchased in a different city.
 You’d be surprised at the network Realtor’s have and who they can connect with.
-Realtors that deal in the residential market have many designations that most likely mean nothing to the lay person.
+Realtors that deal in the residential market have many designations that most likely mean nothing to the layperson.
 However, to other agents, it gives access to many sources for referrals.
 So, start with a friend who really appreciated their Realtor.

-Here’s how we knew we were ready to buy:
+Here’s how we knew we were ready to buy a house:

 After about 6 months of renting, we knew it was time to start the process of buying a house.